yssource/rhai/README.md

 If no floating-point is needed or supported, use the [`no_float`] feature to remove it.

+The `to_string` function converts a standard type into a string for display purposes.

-There is a `type_of` function to detect the actual type of a value.
+The `type_of` function detects the actual type of a value.
 This is useful because all variables are `Dynamic`.

 ```rust
 // Use 'type_of()' to get the actual types of values